Upgrading a VPC Instance¶

 Periodically, new releases of the Netgate® pfSense® Plus AMI are issued that may provide new functionality, bug fixes, and security updates.
 In most cases it is recommended to update via the pfSense® Plus GUI.

-Back up the configuration of your exsting instance by navigating to Backup/Restore under the Diagnostics menu in the Web GUI.
-Click the Download configuration button under the Backup Configuration heading and save your config file to your local system.
+Before upgrading, back up the configuration of the existing instance by navigating to Diagnostics > Backup/Restore in the GUI.
+Click the Download configuration button under the Backup Configuration heading and save the config file to a local system.

-Bring up a new instance of the pfSense Certified Router/Firewall/VPN running the latest version.
+Bring up a new instance of the pfSense® Plus AMI running the latest version.

 When creating the instance, make sure the interfaces match the interfaces on the existing instance.
 Make sure that the new instance is in the same VPC as the existing instance and that it has the same number of interfaces attached and that the interfaces are connected to the same Subnets.

 Make sure any interfaces on the new instance that will communicate with private Subnets have the Source/Destination check disabled.

 Allocate a new Elastic IP and associate it to the WAN interface of the new instance to allow management access.

 Restore the backed up configuration file to the new instance.
 Navigate to Diagnostics > Backup/Restore in the GUI.
 Under the Restore Configuration heading, click the Choose File button and browse for the configuration file backed up from the existing instance earlier.
 Once that file is selected, click the Restore configuration button.
 The configuration file will be uploaded and the instance will reboot automatically.

 If the old instance had packages installed, navigate to Packages under the System menu in the pfSense® Plus GUI and install the same packages.